 Early in the program, students participate in a research project under the direction of a faculty advisor.
-The advisor is chosen by the student after consultation with the director of the graduate program.
+The advisor is chosen by the student after consultation with the director of the graduate program and with the approval of the faculty advisor.
 Research toward the thesis is guided by the advisor and a committee.
 After completion of the thesis, at least three members of the graduate faculty give it final approval.